Skip to menu Skip to content Skip to footer

 Learn more about agribusiness and the types of careers you can pursue in this field.

-According to the QS World University Rankings 2022, UQ is rated 1 in Australia for agriculture and forestry, making graduates from this program highly desirable to employers.
+Even though this isn't really classified as a niche degree anymore, UQ's offering is unique in calibre.
+According to the QS World University Rankings 2024, UQ is rated 1 in Australia for agriculture and forestry, making graduates from this program highly desirable to employers.

-This program requires an ATAR of at least 77 (based on Semester 1 2022 intake).
-You can combine the Bachelor of Agribusiness with three other programs – agricultural science, wildlife science or equine science – to undertake a dual degree, enhancing your knowledge and specialisation upon graduation.
+UQ's Bachelor of Agribusiness requires an ATAR of at least 72 (based on Semester 1 2024 intake).
+You can combine the Bachelor of Agribusiness with two other programs – agricultural science or wildlife science – to undertake a dual degree, enhancing your knowledge and specialisation upon graduation.

 Bachelor of Wildlife Science